wavefrontHQ/docs/pages/doc/alerts_integrating_webhooks.md

 tags: [alerts]
 sidebar: doc_sidebar
 permalink: alerts_integration_webhooks.html
-summary: This describes how to create webhooks and integrate them with alerts.
+summary: Learn how to create webhooks and integrate them with alerts.
 ---

 ## What is a Webhook?